over-write/floara/README.md

 # floara
-It's just sample for php use floara.
+It's just sample for php use Floara on Heroku.